History of the University of Chicago: Location, national context, and founding ideals

+Academic oversight

 In the 1890s, the university, concerned that its vast resources would injure smaller schools by drawing away good students, affiliated with several regional colleges and universities: Des Moines College, Kalamazoo College, Butler University, and Stetson University.
 In 1896, the university affiliated with Shimer College in Mount Carroll, Illinois.
 Under the terms of the affiliation, the schools were required to have courses of study comparable to those at the university, to notify the university early of any contemplated faculty appointments or dismissals, to make no faculty appointment without the university's approval, and to send copies of examinations for suggestions.
 The University of Chicago agreed to confer a degree to any graduating senior from an affiliated school who made a grade of A for all four years, and on any other graduate who took twelve weeks additional study at the University of Chicago.
 A student or faculty member of an affiliated school was entitled to free tuition at the University of Chicago, and Chicago students were eligible to attend an affiliated school on the same terms and receive credit for their work.
 The University of Chicago also agreed to provide affiliated schools with books and scientific apparatus and supplies at cost; special instructors and lecturers without cost except for travel expenses; and a copy of every book and journal published by the University of Chicago Press at no cost.
 The agreement provided that either party could terminate the affiliation on proper notice.
 Several University of Chicago professors disliked the program, as it involved uncompensated additional labor on their part, and they believed it cheapened the academic reputation of the university.
 The program was ended by 1910.

+Access and inclusion

-The school's traditions of scholarship were established by presidents Harper and Robert Maynard Hutchins.
-Chicago opened its door to women and minorities from its founding, a time when they seldom had access to other leading universities.
-It was the first major university to enroll women on an equal basis with men, as well as the first major, predominantly white university to offer a black professor a tenured position, in 1947.
+The school's academic culture was shaped early by its presidents, William Rainey Harper and Robert Maynard Hutchins.
+From its founding, University of Chicago admitted women and students from racial minorities at a time when many leading universities excluded them.

+The university was the first major institution of higher education to enroll women and men on equal terms.
+In 1947, it also became the first major predominantly white university to grant tenure to a Black professor.